Dakṣiṇā: In Indian epics

-The story, like many stories in the Mahabharata, is an open ended parable on education, personal drive to learn, and what is proper and improper In the epic Mahabharata, after the right hand thumb as event, Drona is haunted and wonders if demanding Ekalavya's thumb was proper, Ekalavya goes on to re-master archery with four fingers of his right hand, as well as left hand, thereby becoming a mighty warrior, becomes accepted as a king, and tells his children that education is for everyone and that no one can close the doors of education on any human being.
+In the epic Mahabharata, after the right hand thumb as event, Drona is haunted and wonders if demanding Ekalavya's thumb was proper, Ekalavya goes on to re-master archery with four fingers of his right hand, as well as left hand, thereby becoming a warrior (although not as skilled as Arjuna), becomes accepted as a king, and tells his children that education is for everyone and that no one can close the doors of education on any human being.
+The story also has a caste angle since Drona and Arjuna, both upper caste, acted to restrict the skills of Ekalavya, a tribal.

 Guru Dakshina (In Literature)

 Guru Dakshina (Play) in Hindi is written by Bihari Lal Harit in 1969.